 In this calculation, the yearly percentage point increase in MEM group 1 entry rate is assumed to be constant over time.
 The number of additional MEM group 1 acceptances required each year to achieve this percentage point increase will vary with the size of the underlying MEM group 1 population.
 If the MEM group 1 population were assumed to be constant over time, then the same number of additional acceptances would be required each year to achieve the same percentage point increase in entry rate - this is the assumption made in this calculation.
-With the rising 18 year old population forecasted in the short-medium term, it is likely that slightly more than the stated number of additional acceptances would be required each year percentage point increase.
-The stated number of additional yearly participation required to close the entry gap within the timescales shown, based on 2020 values.
+With the rising 18 year old population forecasted in the short-medium term, it is likely that slightly more than the stated number of additional acceptances would be required each year to achieve the same year percentage point increase.
+The stated number of additional yearly acceptances are provided here to indicate the degree of additional yearly participation required to close the entry gap within the timescales shown, based on 2020 values.